migudel/angular-code-smell-catalog/code-smell/god_component.md

 ## Why This Is a Code Smell

 - **Limited reusability**: When a component handles multiple concerns, its logic becomes harder to extract and reuse across the application.
 - **Complicated testing**: Testing a component with many responsibilities requires mocking or stubbing many unrelated behaviors.
+And too much code.
 - **Poor maintainability**: Large, monolithic components are harder to read, navigate, and safely refactor.
 - **Violation of the Single Responsibility Principle**: Mixing unrelated responsibilities in a single component leads to fragile, error-prone code.
 - **Tight coupling between layers**: Business logic and UI are intertwined, reducing flexibility and separation of concerns.
 - **Increased risk of hidden bugs**: Oversized components can contain subtle issues that are harder to isolate and fix.

 ---
+> [!warning]
+> These examples are simplified and intentionally crafted for demonstration purposes.
+In real-world applications, this kind of code smell can be more complex and less obvious.
+> In this case, to illustrate the issue of excessive responsibility, the component takes on the role of a service by directly handling data retrieval and making API calls.

 ## Non-Compliant Code Example